jeka-dev/jeka/docs/faq.md

 When running as *Github Action* this directory is empty at the start of the build.
 We need to save/restore it in order to make it persist from one build to another.

-Fot this, we can use *cache action* as follow:
+For this, we can use [cache action](https://github.com/actions/cache) as follow:
 ```yaml
     - name: Restore JeKa cache
       uses: actions/cache/restore@v4